-CRE101 [L] OR equivalent as indicated by assessment
+CRE101 [L]

 II.
 General Electives

 Select courses to complete a minimum of 60 semester credits but no more than a total of 64 semester credits.

 For students who have decided on a major that articulates with the AS, but who are undecided on the university to which they will transfer, courses satisfying the General Electives area should be selected from the list of Common Courses, Arizona Transfer Pathway Guides, and/or University Transfer Guides in order for the courses to apply in the major upon transfer.